vroy/git-gb/README.md

 # gb

-List branches with additional information similar to the GitHub branches view.
+List local branches with additional information similar to the GitHub branches view.

 * the timestamp of the last revision
 * branch name